-Mount the main power terminal block in a junction box or on a bulkhead adjacent to the feed pump module.
+Mount the main power terminals or junction box on a bulkhead adjacent to the feed pump module.
 Make sure that this is a dry location well above bilge level and not subject to water spray.

 Route the control cable through the boat to the MPC display location.
 Be careful not to damage the connector.
-Plug this into the back of the control.
+Plug this into the back of the display.

-Route the Clark pump harness to the Clark Pump/membrane module location and plug in the rotoflow meter.
-See photo page 15.
+Route the Clark pump harness to the high pressure pump location.
 Plug in the salinity sensor cable and install the plastic boot over the connection.
-Locate the diversion valve wires and splice the remaining two conductor cables with the supplied butt splices The diversion valve wires have no polarity.
-Heat shrink connectors or heat shrink tubing is supplied so you can seal the connections after splicing.
+Plug in the rotoflow meter and water proof the plug with the supplied heat shrink tubing.
+Locate the diversion valve wires and splice the remaining two conductor cables with the supplied butt splices.
+These are heat shrink connectors so you can seal them after splicing.

 Route the single two conductor cable to the fresh water flush module and splice the wires to the solenoid wires.
-There is no polarity to the wires.
 Heat the splice for sealing.

 Check the wire size chart to select the proper size power feed to the main power harness.
-DC power feeds should be uninterruptible to insure proper operation of the auto store feature.
+DC power feeds should be uninterruptible so as not to lose the microprocessors memory during storage cycle.
 Avoid house breaker panels that could be easily tripped.